 It means we are officially approved to teach and train GPs and Medical Students.

 By fulfilling the criteria needed and incorporating this into the way we work we expect to improve and maintain a higher standard of care for our patients.

 For The Surgery: The practice is examined to ensure that it provides an appropriate learning environment.
 It must provide a good example both of clinical care and of management.
 The infrastructure must be sound, the records of high quality and the team committed to learning.
 The surgery was re-assessed (as part of the re-accreditation process) in May 2016 by East of England Deanery based in Cambridge.

 The trainer is examined independently to ensure that they have sufficient knowledge of practice and of education, skills appropriate to one-to-one teaching and educational management, and attitudes supportive of learning.

-Dr Peter Tatman and Dr Elizabeth Tatman are both lead trainers in the surgery, and is Dr Ravi Agarwal is an associate trainer.
+Dr Elizabeth Tatman and Dr Navita Srivastava are both lead trainers in the surgery, and Dr Ravi Agarwal is an associate trainer.

 How are these standards maintained?

 Every 2-3 years the practice is visited and inspected by a team of representatives from the Deanery who review the practice and interview the staff to ensure standards are being maintained.
 There is also feedback from the GPs who have been trained at the practice.
 Dr P Tatman, Dr E Tatman and Dr R Agarwal are also formally assessed during this visit.

 This is a qualified doctor who has decided to embark on a career in general practice, much like a surgeon or physician in the hospital.
 Like these doctors part of their training involves them spending a total of 18 months working at a teaching practice.
 This is usually divided into a 6 month and 12 month attachment.